151st Rifle Division: Proskurov-Chernivtsi Offensive

-At the turn of the new year the division was still in 67th Corps, part of 69th Army, in the Reserve of the Supreme High Command, but it rejoined the fighting on January 13 it was assigned, with its Corps, to 38th Army of 1st Ukrainian Front.
+At the turn of the new year the division was still in 67th Corps, part of 69th Army, in the Reserve of the Supreme High Command, but when it rejoined the fighting on January 13, it was assigned, with its Corps, to 38th Army of 1st Ukrainian Front.
 By the end of January the lines between 1st Ukrainian Front and 1st Panzer Army had stabilized north of Vinnytsia.
 The offensive was renewed on March 4.
-38th Army was on the left (south) flank of the Front and its initial objective was Vinnytsia, after which it was to continued to advance southwest toward Zhmerynka, which had been designated as a Festung (fortress) by Hitler.
+38th Army was on the left (south) flank of the Front and its initial objective was Vinnytsia, after which it was to continue to advance southwest toward Zhmerynka, which had been designated as a Festung (fortress) by Hitler.
 The latter was captured on March 20 and the division was awarded a battle honor:

 ZHMERINKA...
 151st Rifle Division (Maj.
 Gen. Podshivailov, Denis Protasovich)...
 The troops who participated in the liberation of Zhmerinka, by the order of the Supreme High Command of March 20, 1944, and a commendation in Moscow, are given a salute of 12 artillery salvoes from 124 guns.

 By the start of April 67th Corps had been expanded to four rifle divisions.